avocado-framework/avocado/README.rst

   RESULTS    : PASS 1 | ERROR 0 | FAIL 0 | SKIP 0 | WARN 0 | INTERRUPT 0 | CANCEL 0
   JOB TIME   : 0.14 s

-To continue exploring Avocado, check out the output of ``avocado --help`` and the test runner man-page, accessible via ``man avocado``.
+To continue exploring Avocado, check out the output of ``avocado --help``.
+When running Avocado out of package-based installs, its man page should also be accessible via ``man avocado``.

 Documentation
 =============